 - Easily backup files

-– Dual Core Processor for performance
+- Dual core processor for maximum performance

-– Remote Access like your own personal Dropbox
+- Remote Access like your own personal Dropbox or Google Drive

-– Stream to DLNA/UPnP devices(like everything)
+- Media Server Streams to DLNA/UPnP devices(like everything)

 Easy NAS Software Solution!